MarkMa512/tech-stack/rust/rust_features.md

     // The semicolon at the end of the line Ok((user, post, comments)); should be removed.
 This is to ensure that the tuple (user, post, comments) is returned as the function's result.
 }
 ```

+### Rust vs JavaScript

+#### Rust future: Lazy
+- Rust Async-Await model incorporates the 0-cost abstraction principle.
+- `futures` in Rust are **lazy**, they do not start executing until explicitly pulled by awaiting them.
+- `futures` can be scheduled, composed, and combined with other futures w/o incurring unnecessary overhead.
+- `futures` are designed in this way because of rust's General principle of being explicit, which means favoring clear and unambiguous code that requires developers to be explicit about their intentions.

+#### JS promise: eager
+- `Promise` starts execution immediately upon creation.
+- When a `Promise` is created, it immediately initiates the asynchronous operation right away, even if the promise is not awaited yet.
+- This can result in potentially unnecessary work and resource utilization.

+## Rust: True parallelism
+- Run concurrent operations in parallel utilizing multiple threads.

+## JavaScript: single threaded
+- Concurrent operations aren't truly happening in parallel.
+- Instead, JavaScript uses a non-blocking event loop, which can handel multiple operations almost at the same time, giving the illusion of parallelism.

+## Meta programming: Macros